What is Rabies?

-People whose activities bring them into frequent contact with the rabies virus or with possible rabid animals
+- People whose activities bring them into frequent contact with the rabies virus or with possibly rabid animals

-It is recommended that a person who is exposed and has never been vaccinated before get 4 Doses of rabies vaccine.
+It is recommended that a person who is exposed and has never been vaccinated before getting 4 Doses of rabies vaccine.

 A vaccine, like any other medication, is capable of causing serious problems, such as severe allergic reactions.
 The risk of a vaccine causing serious harm or death is extremely small, and serious problems from rabies vaccine are very rare.
 If there is a serious reaction, call 911 or get to the nearest hospital.

 (You can learn more at the CDC’s website at www.cdc.gov/rabies/ )

 Information provided by the US Department of Health and Human Services and the Centers for Disease Control and Prevention

 We offer nice and friendly bat removal through a process called exclusion.
 Exclusion is where the bats are able to come out of your home and not get back in without hurting or harming them.